eniac/MimicNet/README.md

 ```

-the remaining scripts should be run inside the mimic directory
+the remaining scripts should be run inside the MimicNet directory
 ### 1. Compile

 script used to build the libraries